moyni/moyni.github.io/about.markdown

 I have a theory that most people quit their jobs either _because_ of HR failings, or for reasons that modern people practices could mitigate (e.g. having an ill-equipped or unqualified manager).
 My personal mission is to take a human-centric approach to people practices, and build cultures where people can do their best work and grow.

 I started writing in summer 2019 when I deliberately gave myself a month out between jobs, and then found myself looking for productive and fun things to do with that time.
-Hence this blog.
+Which is why this blog exists, and why it's built with [jekyll](https://jekyllrb.com/) despite my better judgement.

 My big passions are culture, diversity & inclusion, hiring well, feedback, and finding fun.

 # talks & panels

 I really enjoy public speaking, both giving talks and taking part in panels or Q&As.
-I bring my hottest takes!
+I have been described as "lively" and "quite direct", both as positives!

 Previously: